 Cyclical Attunement

 Central to this inquiry is my attention to states of consciousness and embodiment.
 I track shifts in awareness, energy, and creative impulse alongside natural cycles such as the moon, seasons, and place-based encounters.
 A spiral-shaped tracking calendar, known as the Moon Pad, supports this process by documenting how inner cycles shape perception, receptivity, and artistic emergence.
-While grounded in my own lived experience, this practice points toward a broader understanding of creativity as rhythmic, ecological, and accessible through presence, attunement, and relational awareness.
+While grounded in my own lived experience, this practice points toward a wider understanding of creativity as rhythmic, ecological, and accessible through presence, attunement, and relational awareness.

 My process is also informed by Indigenous cosmologies, ecopsychology, feminist epistemologies, and arts-in-health frameworks that recognize creativity as a participatory and restorative force.
 Before creating, I engage in reciprocity with the land—offerings, listening practices, and intentional presence—so that the work arises through this sacred relationship.
 Finished artworks are treated as witnesses of these encounters, holding traces of place, time, and shared consciousness.
 Through this research, I seek to contribute pathways for understanding creativity as a practice of connection—between body and environment, human and Earth, inner knowing and collective well-being.